Assistant Professor of Sociology at The Hong Kong Polytechnic University.

 His work centers on the modern and contemporary geopolitics, political economy, history, and societies of China, Japan, Korea and the Asia-Pacific with particular attention to themes of war, peace, revolution, inequality, the environment, world social change and historical memory.

 Since 2003 he has edited The Asia-Pacific Journal, a peer-reviewed on-line publication providing critical analysis of the forces shaping the Asia-Pacific and the world.
 The Journal explores the geopolitics, economics, history, society, culture, international relations and environment of the modern and contemporary Asia-Pacific region.

 He lives in New York and can be contacted at email@example.com.

-She published extensively and cross- disciplinary in journals in the areas of sociology, anthropology, labor Studies, China Studies and cultural Studies.
-Her articles appeared in Sociology, Sociological Review, British Journal of Sociology of Education, Current Sociology, Global Labor Journal, Work, Employment and Society, The China Quarterly, Modern China, and The China Journal, Positions, Public Culture Cultural Anthropology, Dialectical Anthropology and Information, Communication and Society.Pun, Ngai, & Koo Anita.
-(2019).
-Double contradiction of schooling: Class reproduction and working class agency at vocational schools in China.
-British Journal of Sociology of Education, 40, 50–64.
+She published extensively in the areas of sociology, anthropology, labor studies, China studies and cultural studies.
+Her articles appeared in Sociology, Sociological Review, British Journal of Sociology of Education, Current Sociology, Global Labor Journal, WES(Work, Employment and Society), The China Quarterly, Modern China, The China Journal, positions, Cultural Anthropology, Dialectical Anthropology and ICS(Information, Communication and Society).